 When storage works the way restoration work does, everything else falls into place more easily.

-Why do restoration companies use mobile storage units instead of off-site warehouses?
+Why do restoration companies use portable storage containers on job sites?